Holding multiple life insurance policies

 th Jan 2017 |

-In contrast to some other insurance products like home insurance, holding more than one life insurance policy may be the right option to suit your circumstances.
+In contrast to some other insurance products like home insurance, holding multiple life insurance policies may be the best option to suit your circumstances.

 - Try to arrange a single life insurance policy that’ll serve your needs in the long term, guaranteed term is available up to your 90th birthday.